K. Jennitha Anto

-K. Jennitha Anto (born 10 April 1987) is an chess Woman International Master from Tiruchchirappalli, Tamil Nadu, India.
+K. Jennitha Anto (born 10 April 1987) is an Indian chess Woman International Master from Tiruchchirappalli, Tamil Nadu, India.
 Having caught polio at the age three, she uses a wheelchair.
 She took to chess at the age of 9.
 She is a six-time champion of the World Chess Championship for the Physically Disabled conducted by IPCA and five times consecutively from 2013 to 2017.
 She is a woman International Master (WIM) title holder and aims at becoming a Grand Master.

 In the 2018 Asian Para-games, she won four medals - one gold, two silvers and one bronze.
 In the 19th IPCA World Individual Chess Championship 2019, she secured 5.0/9 points to become the highest scoring female player in the event and clinched the title for a record sixth time.

 Tiruchirappalli Corporation has appointed K. Jennitha Anto as its brand ambassador for Swachh Bharat Mission activities from 2017.